HanyaAdel/Four-card-feature-section/README-template.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Four Card Feature Section solution

 This is a solution to the [Four Card Feature Section on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).